nanoc/nanoc.app/content/doc/installation.md

 NOTE: {sudo-gem-install}

-For detailed instructions, read on!
+Next up is the [tutorial](/doc/tutorial/).
+For detailed installation instructions, read on!

 ## Installing Ruby